This post may contain affiliate links. Please see my disclosure policy for details.

 My friend and I both got a t-shirt on our visit and it stayed with me on my travels in India.
 I even wear it now.

-It’s usually got their name and Lion logo which is the Achaemenid Persian Lion Rhyton.
+It’s usually got its name and Lion logo which is the Achaemenid Persian Lion Rhyton.
 This is a statement of their Irani Zoroastrian heritage!

 It’s just got to be done.
 You’ll find their small souvenir stall at the back of the restaurant.